oemof/oemof-solph/README.rst

 Got further questions regarding oemof?
 ======================================
-If you have any further questions regarding oemof you can visit the forum at: `https://forum.openmod-initiative.org/tags/c/qa/oemof`.
+If you have questions regarding the use of oemof you can visit the forum at: `https://forum.openmod-initiative.org/tags/c/qa/oemof` and open a new thread if your questions hasn't been already answered.

+If you have questions regarding collaboration like code development or documentation fixing please use the issues on github.

 Keep in touch